agree019/Type-on-Strap/_portfolio/andromeda.md

+---
+layout: post
-# Gamma Rays from Andromeda: Evidence of Dark Matter?
+title: Gamma Rays from Andromeda: Evidence of Dark Matter?
+img: "assets/img/physics/AndromedaLogo.png"
+date: Jan 27, 2020
+---

 In a recent paper [1], Chris Karwin et al. report an excess in gamma rays that seem to be originating from our nearest galaxy Andromeda.
 The amount of excess is arguably insignificant, roughly 3% - 5%.
 However, the spatial location of this excess is what is interesting.
 The luminous region of Andromeda is roughly 70 Kpc in diameter [2], but the gamma ray excess is located roughly 120 - 200 Kpc from the center.
 Below is a roughly-to-scale representation of the spatial extent of Andromeda and the excess: